MediaLabTJU/IterNet-RGB-D/ReadMe.md

 #### 2. Details
 Each sample of the dataset is composed of 4 parts.
 The picture in jpeg format represents the RGB image, and the "zDepth" suffix is the depth image.
 The remaining picture suffixed with "VRayObjectID" and a "txt" file express the semantic information of the scene.
 Each combination of RGB corresponds to a material id, which corresponds to an object category.

 We divide the dataset into two parts for everyone to use.
 The first part is artificially filtered, in which a small amount of scenes is removed (when the window is rendered, it is rendered outdoors).
 The second part is not processed manually, and the scenes are more abundant.
-You can download the dataset from [Google Drive](https://drive.google.com/drive/folders/1JsnWBIJqdCh32GXmFAd7VXqqJxH3PRSw?usp=sharing).
+You can download the dataset from [MEGA](https://mega.nz/folder/uuYmDSSZ#RPnY5osSeXC6t4Dz-XiSmg).

 ### Code
 Figure 2 shows our proposed *IterNet* architecture, which is uesd for itertive joint optimiation for depth estimation and semantic segmntation.
 More implementation deatails can be found in the paper.